norarosel/CSSC/README.md

 # CSSCPrototype

-- Supported the Cancer Survivor Smart Card (CSSC) Prototype project under the EU4 Health program, developing a web-based tool for cancer affected people and survivors.
+- Supported the Cancer Survivor Smart Card (CSSC) Prototype project under the EU4 Health program, developing a web-based tool for cancer affected people and survivors, in 2023.

 - Collaborated with researchers at Vicomtech's Digital Health and Biomedical Technologies department.